Is there life beyond WhatsApp?

 The other option is that WhatsApp breaks, and with it, a part of our day to day.
 What would we do?
 How to rebuild our lives without this application, without the people with whom we connect?
 There are people who only respond to wasaps, would we lose it?

 It is not unthinkable.
 I, on May 15, I run out of WhatsApp.
 I have done nothing wrong.
 They kick me off WhatsApp because I am privileged.
-I’m lucky that the essential chats for my life are on Signal.
+I am lucky that the essential chats for my life are on Signal.
 I do not need to enter WhatsApp every day.
-I have alternative and I can calmly assess if I want to accept the new changes in the conditions of service posed by Facebook.
+I have an alternative, and I can calmly assess whether I want to accept the new changes in the conditions of service posed by Facebook.

-Most of my contacts will have hit “OK” without reading, in the rush to see a message.
-Others will have read it and, even if they don’t like it, they have to reluctantly accept coercion from Facebook.
+Most of my contacts will have hit “OK” without reading, in a rush to see a message.
+Others will have read it, and even if they don’t like it, they have to grudgingly accept Facebook’s coercion.
 Your only alternative is to have your entire schedule swiftly switched to another messaging tool.
 This includes bosses, work contacts, and people who don’t know how to install applications.
 They need to continue on WhatsApp and they have to accept what Facebook imposes.
 They are trapped, they are hostages, and they have no escape.

 European laws, a privacy shield